NetMQ/NetMQ.WebSockets/README.md

             // let the webbrowser know we got the message eventArgs.WSSocket.SendMore(identity).Send("OK");

-            // the topic for the chat chat eventArgs.WSSocket.SendMore("chat").Send(message);
+            // the topic is "chat" and than we send the message eventArgs.WSSocket.SendMore("chat").Send(message);
         };